TheBigBookMan/grad-dip/AWS Skill Builder/Services.md

 ## Elastic File System (EFS)
 - file system to have shared between applications for businesses
+- this is for linux based workloads
 - can have people from different areas of a business working on the same data as its shared
 - can have multiple instances reading and writing at the same time
 - automatically scales
 - good for when the use case is using large number of services and resources need access to the same data at the same time
 - stores data across multiple availability zones
+- supports peta-byte scale file systems
+- pay only for storage you use
+- data transfer to and from the file system usin AWS DataSync for automated and accelrated data transfer

+## FSx
+- full managed, highly performane file systems
+- **For Windows File Server**-
+	- fully managed native Microsfto windos file system
+	- supports SMB protovol and windows based features like Acive Directory integration, user quotas, ad distributed file system
+	- good for home directories, user profiles and departmental shares
+	- micrsofot SQL server databases
+	- enterprise apps like sharepoint and .NET apps
+- **For Lustre**-
+	- fully managed lustre file system for high performance comuting

 ## Identity Access Management (IAM)
 - User permissions for restriction etc